Menoita99/Liferay-psql-docker/README.md

 ##  Scripts

-All scripts in the container directory /mnt/liferay/scripts will be executed before before Liferay Portal starts.
+All scripts in the container directory /mnt/liferay/scripts will be executed before Liferay Portal starts.
 Place your scripts in $(pwd)/xyz123/scripts.